-Getting hit by a truck is one of the most serious types of vehicle collisions, and the injuries you suffer can affect nearly every part of your life.
+Getting hit by a commercial truck is one of the most serious types of vehicle collisions, and the injuries you suffer can affect nearly every part of your life.
 Your Richmond truck accident lawyer with MartinWren, P.C. may be able to help you recover compensation and help you understand what steps to take next.

 Founded in 2009, our firm is here to support you after a crash, and your Richmond personal injury lawyer is available to speak with you when you are ready.